 Note: If the candidate is an officeholder, an issue briefing, if it addresses specific legislation, may constitute direct lobbying, which may be conducted by a section 501(c)(3) organization only to a limited degree.
 Hospitals should observe the following guidelines applicable to issue briefings:

-• If the issue briefing is extended to one campaign, it must be extended to all candidates running for a particular office and may not favor one candidate over another.
-If, instead, it is extended to an incumbent officeholder and organized through his or her official staff, candidates running against that officeholder need not be invited.

-- No materials should be specifically prepared for a particular candidate's use.
-Use only materials prepared on a nonpartisan basis and these materials should be made available to all candidates. - A candidate who publishes a statement or position paper on the issue as a result of a briefing may distribute it to the media and general public.
+- If the issue briefing is extended to one campaign, an invitation for a briefing must be extended to all candidates running for a particular office and may not favor one candidate over another.
+If, instead, it is extended to an incumbent officeholder and organized through his or her official staff, candidates running against that officeholder need not be invited. - No materials should be specifically prepared for a particular candidate's use.
+Only the use of materials prepared on a nonpartisan basis is permissible, and these materials should be made available to all candidates. - A candidate who publishes a statement or position paper on an issue as a result of an issue briefing may distribute it to the media and general public.
 A section 501(c)(3) organization, including a hospital, may not, however, circulate the candidate's statement.